cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter2.typ

 $ C_(i j k l) = C_(i j l k). $<eq:first_constant_reduction>

-As mentioned earlier, the stress matrix is also symmetric in the absence of torques, $sigma_(i j) = sigma_(j i)$.
+Remember that the stress matrix is also symmetric in the absence of torques, $sigma_(i j) = sigma_(j i)$.
 Applying the generalized Hooke’s law to both sides of the equation, we have:

 $ C_(i j k l) epsilon_(k l) =  C_(j i k l) epsilon_(k l),  $